ShaunJose/Github_Access/README.md

 ## Please refer to instructions to run (which will also point to limitations).

-### Visualization:
-You can see the visualization created by the source files at https://ShaunJose.github.io/Github_Access

-Alternatively, read the instructions at the end of the file to run this program locally, if any edits suited to your needs are implemented.

 ### Description:
 Using the Github API (in Python) and d3.js, to retrieve and display data regarding developers in the organization (set to 'HubSpot').

 Note: Change ORGANIZATION_NAME to choose organization in question (refer to limitations at the end of the file)

+### Visualization:
+You can see the visualization created, at https://ShaunJose.github.io/Github_Access

+Alternatively, read the instructions at the end of the file to run this program locally, if any edits suited to your needs are implemented.

+1. Nodes (Circles) are employees of the organization.

+2. Color-coded nodes, based on popularity (which is an attribute based on number of followers).

+3. Links (Connections) between nodes who have worked on the same repositories

+4. Dragging a node displays the node's (employee's) information

 ### Tools used: